Letterbook/Sandcastles/readme.md

 ```shell
 ./trust.bash
 ```

+#### Alternatively
+You don't have to configure system-wide trust for the sandcastle private CA. Many stacks have a way to provide a custom CA bundle that can be used to validate certificates on HTTP requests.
+For example:

+- Nodejs
+  `export NODE_EXTRA_CA_CERTS=/path/to/volumes/root-ca/certs/root_ca.crt`

 ### 6. Remove the trusted CA (Optional)
 If you need to revoke trust in the Sandcastles CA, you can use [Certificate Manager](https://learn.microsoft.com/en-us/dotnet/framework/tools/certmgr-exe-certificate-manager-tool) on Windows.